mala-lab/out-of-distribution-detection-resources/README.md

 ![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs).

-![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and langauge is exploited, for example CLIP, etc.
+![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and language is exploited, for example CLIP, etc.

 ## List of OOD papers